Broxbourne railway station: History

 Broxbourne station was officially opened by the Northern and Eastern Railway on 15 September 1840.
 It was on the company's proposed line to Cambridge, but the next section of the line to Latton Mill (Harlow) was not opened until August 1841.
 Therefore, for a short period of time Broxbourne was the terminus for the line which ran up the Lea Valley from Stratford Junction, where it joined the Eastern Counties Railway.
-The original station building was demolished in 1959 and replaced with new buildings designed by H.H.
-Powell, of the British Railways Eastern Region Architects' Department with T. Rainier as the Project Architect.
+The original station building was demolished in 1959 and replaced with new buildings designed by H. H. Powell, of the British Railways Eastern Region Architects' Department with T. Rainier as the Project Architect.

 The station was Grade II listed in March 2009; "one of a very small number of post-war railway stations of clear architectural distinction".

 Ticket barriers were installed in 2011.
+The station was later added to the Oyster system, outside of the numbered zones.

 The centre platforms (platforms 2 and 3) were extended to accommodate 12-coach trains in December 2011, though initially no 12-coach trains were scheduled to call.
+In 2022, platforms 1 & 4 were also extended.

-Of the four platforms, platform 1 is used by terminating or starting services to and from Liverpool Street, Stratford and Hertford East, platform 2 is used by services to Liverpool Street and Stratford, platform 3 is used by services to Hertford East, Cambridge and Bishops Stortford, and platform 4 is used by services to Hertford East and Bishops Stortford.
+Of the four platforms, platforms 1 & 2 are used by southbound services to and from Liverpool Street and Stratford, while platform 3 & 4 are used for northbound services towards Hertford East, Bishops Stortford, Cambridge/Ely and Stansted Airport.

-Service
+Services

 The typical Monday-Saturday off-peak service is: